 In the early 19th century, any aspiring painter who yearned for success enrolled themselves at the National School of Fine Art (a branch of the Royal Academy of Painting and Sculpture).
 There, artists followed a strict curriculum.
 They focused on legitimate subjects such as historical and mythological themes.
 Since the Neoclassical style of painting was popular, pupils depicted scenes using minimal color, straight lines, and clearly defined forms.

-Throughout the 18th and early 19th centuries, landscape was not considered worthy enough to be a subject in its own right.
+Throughout the 18th and early 19th centuries, the landscape was not considered worthy enough to be a subject in its own right.
 Therefore, artists used it as a backdrop for idealized Biblical scenes.
 Throughout this period, painters who developed a passion for nature looked up to the French painter Claude Lorrain.
 Born in 1600, Lorrain settled in Rome and used the countryside to accompany his classical narratives.
 His paintings laid down an idealized way of painting nature for his successors to pursue.

-In 1816, the School established a scholarship called Prix de Rome to enable art students to study a term at the French Academy in Rome.
+In 1816, the school established a scholarship called Prix de Rome to enable art students to study a term at the French Academy in Rome.
 In order to determine the winner, young artists had to take to two tests.
 Firstly, candidates were required to paint a classical scene surrounded by nature.
-This was not the difficult part though, as they were already practicing the works of Old Masters.
+This was not the difficult part though, as they were already practicing the works of the Old Masters.
 The second test, however, was the challenging one.
 They needed to paint a specific tree in detail.
-Their studies did not evolve around observing nature and as a result they did not have enough practice.
+Their studies did not evolve around observing nature and as a result, they did not have enough practice.

 In the early 1830s, the development of the Lyon railway system paved the way for easy travel.
 Furthermore, in an endeavor to learn from nature, painters traveled to the rural areas close to Paris.
 The town of Barbizon was close to the forest of Fontainebleau and had a newly found inn named Auberge Gann.
 It provided artists with cheap lodgings and rapidly became a hub where they could exchange ideas.
-As a result of these encounters, the Barbizon School was born.
+As a result of these encounters, the Barbizon school was born.

-Theodore Rousseau (1812-1867) was the driving force behind Barbizon School.
+Théodore Rousseau (1812-1867) was the driving force behind the Barbizon school.
 The early years of his career saw many of his works rejected by the Salon which earned him the title le grand refuse.
 Therefore, realizing he had made little progress in gaining recognition in Paris, he moved to Barbizon in the 1830s.
 Soon afterward Camille Corot, Diaz de la Pena, Jules Dupre, Constant Troyon, Jean-Francois Millet, Charles-François Daubigny, and George Inness followed in his footsteps.
 Together they became the first generation of French painters to paint outdoors.

-The Barbizon School painters thought nature did not need anything else with it to appear on canvases.
+The Barbizon school painters thought nature did not need anything else with it to appear on canvases.
 However, painting nature for its beauty in a realistic way was not something new in the field of art history.
 The Dutch and English painters created landscape paintings during the 17th and 18th centuries.
 What was revolutionary was painting directly from nature, outdoors known as en plein air.

 They experimented with different techniques such as applying wet paint onto wet paint or using looser brushstrokes.
 They also concentrated on the effects of changing light.
-Spending long hours outside, they realized the light was constantly changing.
+After spending long hours outside, they realized the light was constantly changing.
 As they wished to capture both morning and evening effects, they started carrying two canvases with them.

-A prominent artist of the Impressionist movement, Camille Pissarro, studied the works of Barbizon School, especially those of Millet and Corot.
+A prominent artist of the Impressionist movement, Camille Pissarro, studied the works of the Barbizon school, especially those of Millet and Corot.
 Daubigny and Troyon’s paintings influenced the founder of French Impressionism, Claude Monet.
 As a young apprentice, he went to Barbizon to paint in the forest.
 Likewise, Pierre-Auguste Renoir, Alfred Sisley, and Frederic Bazille made trips to the village to sketch.

-Many of the Barbizon School’s members came from different backgrounds.
+Many of the Barbizon school’s members came from different backgrounds.
 However, the painters put their differences aside.
 Instead, they focused on shared passions.
 Despite a lack of approval from the art institutions, they remained determined.
-Their dedication helped to move landscape painting from a neglected subject, a mere background for neoclassical paintings to a major genre.
+Their dedication helped to move landscape painting from a neglected subject, a mere background for Neoclassical paintings to a major genre.
 A close friend of Millet and Rousseau, Alfred Sensier, wrote: